typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 It's important to note that once RLS is enabled for a table, by default it will prevent all non-administrative roles (all app users) from accessing the table unless policies are written that explicitly grant permissions.

-To enable RLS on the products table, you can either enable it using the GUI in the _Table Editor_ section, or you can execute the following query:
+To enable RLS on the products table, you can either enable it using the Supabase's _Table Editor_, or you can execute the following query:

 #### Enabling RLS